eclipse/mraa/docs/building.md

-During the build, we'll assume you're building from git, note that if you compile with `git` installed your version of mraa will be versioned with `git desribe --tag` to make it easy for intentification.
+During the build, we'll assume you're building from git, note that if you compile with `git` installed your version of mraa will be versioned with `git describe --tag` to make it easy for identification.
 You can easily modify version.c in build/src.
 If you don't build from a git tree then you will simply have a version which matches the latest released version of mraa.